Complete Guide to Raw Material Inventory Management

 If you’re constantly running out of certain raw materials or find that you have a lot of unused raw materials in your inventory, it could indicate a problem in your supply chain.
 It’s however almost impossible to figure out where the issue is, if you aren’t creating the right metrics and tracking around your raw materials.

-Tracking your raw materials inventory can help you identify these bottlenecks and inefficiencies so that you can take steps to fix them - this leads to improved and streamlined operations that are usually much more cost effective.
+Tracking your raw materials inventory can help you identify these bottlenecks so that you can take steps to fix them — this leads to improved operations that are usually much more cost effective.

 Improved decision making

-Having accurate and up-to-date information on your raw materials inventory levels can help you make better decisions about a wide range of issues, from pricing to production planning.
-Instead of relying on “gut feel”, when you start taking control of your raw material inventory situation, you’ll be able to real, substantiated data in order to make decisions that impact on your business.
+Having accurate and up-to-date information on your raw materials inventory levels can help you make better decisions — from pricing to production planning.
+Instead of relying on “gut feel”, when you start taking control of your raw material inventory situation, you’ll be able to use real, substantiated data to make decisions that actually impact your bottom line.

 How do I track my raw materials?

-Now that I’ve convinced you on the reasons why you should be tracking your raw materials, the next question is usually - how to do I start getting a decent inventory management strategy in place.
+Now that I’ve convinced you on the reasons why you should be tracking your raw materials, the next question is usually — how do I start getting a decent inventory management strategy in place?

 Essentially, tracking your raw materials inventory comes down to implementing the following 4 techniques:

-2. Reviewing and your raw materials inventory regularly (via stocktaking and cycle counting)
+- Reviewing your raw materials inventory regularly (via stocktaking and cycle counting)

-Let’s now take a deeper dive into some of the terminology you’ll want to be aware of around raw materials inventory management, starting with raw materials.
+Let’s now take a deeper dive into some of the terminology you’ll want to be aware of around raw materials inventory management.

 What is a Raw Material?